Fer-Jg/TownyAdvanced-Spanish/Towny-Commands.md

         -   Can only be used by the nation king, and requires the king of the other nation to be online to accept the merger.
         -   The soon-to-be-ex-king will receive a confirmation message asking if they will accept the dissolution of their nation.
         -   If accepted the towns of the nation transfer to the remaining nation.
 The nation's bank money is also transferred.
+    -   ranklist {nationname} - Displays residents and their ranks, optional nationname to view another nation's rank list.
     -   townlist (nation)
         -   (nation) is optional, to show townlist of a nation you aren't a part of.
         -   lists all towns in a nation.